pralphv/simpe_cnn_colorization/README.md

 Loss function is Mean Absolute Error.
 This is just a toy program so don't expect great results.

-Problems with this project are the same with common colorization issues: brownish results due to predictions going to the "mean" to minimize error, inability to differentiate between day and night skies etc.
+Problems with this project are the same with common colorization issues:
+- brownish results due to predictions going to the "mean" to minimize error, especially objects that it does not recognize
+- inability to differentiate between day and night skies

+Instructions:

 1. Put training images to folder "train".
 2. The program will check if folder "batches" is empty.